Friends of Ngong Road

 Camp 2017

-In August we held successful Leadership, Grammar and Senior Camps at Naromoru Girls School in Nyeri County over 13 days.
+In August we held successful Leadership, Grammar, and Senior Camps at Naromoru Girls School in Nyeri County over 13 days.
 This took place between 12th August and 24th August 2017.
-There was also a one day camp in Nairobi for little kids on 25th August 2017.
-After Leadership Camp where 32 of our older students learned how to run camp, three camps based on age groupings were held.
-Altogether 275 kids went to camp, 97 to Grammar camp, 157 to Senior Camp and 21 to Little Kids Camp.
+There was also a one-day camp in Nairobi for little kids on 25th August 2017.
+After Leadership Camp where 32 of our older students learned how to run the camp, three camps based on age groupings were held.
+Altogether 275 kids went camping, 97 to Grammar camp, 157 to Senior Camp, and 21 to Little Kids Camp.

-The students enjoyed all sorts of activities ranging from team spirit-building, team competitions, music and dance, crazy games, tournament and our own “Olympic games”.
-They also enjoyed rotations that comprised of Arts and Craft (tie-dyeing a shirt) and educative lessons.
-The highlight of camp was a field trip to Ol Pejeta Conservancy, the largest conservancy in Laikipia South.
-There we saw the “Big Five” (an elephant, leopard, buffalo, lion and white and black rhinos).
+The students enjoyed all sorts of activities ranging from team spirit-building, team competitions, music and dance, crazy games, tournament, and our own “Olympic games”.
+They also enjoyed rotations that comprised Arts and crafts (tie-dyeing a shirt) and educative lessons.
+The highlight of the camp was a field trip to Ol Pejeta Conservancy, the largest conservancy in Laikipia South.
+There we saw the “Big Five” (an elephant, leopard, buffalo, lion, and white and black rhinos).
 The students were also treated to a balanced diet of three meals a day.

-Others who attended camp were: 10 US volunteers, 5 NRCF Board members, NRCF Programme Director, 12 NRCF staff, one Kenyan sponsor (Chris Adams) accompanied by Emmanuel Gatimu (NRCF Founding Board member), 12 Post-Secondary students and 3 Karibu Loo staff.
+Others who attended the camps were: 10 US volunteers, 5 NRCF Board members, NRCF Programme Director, 12 NRCF staff, one Kenyan sponsor (Chris Adams) accompanied by Emmanuel Gatimu (NRCF Founding Board member), 12 Post-Secondary students and 3 Karibu Loo staff.

 There was a serious medical case of Bernard Ouma who was run over by a bus breaking his left leg femur and dislocating the right ankle.
 He was taken to Nanyuki Cottage hospital for surgery and was discharged after a week.
 He is recuperating and the doctors have assured us that he will recover fast owing to his age (19 years old).